apache/buildstream-site/content/pages/about.md

-title: BuildStream Portfolio
+title: About BuildStream
-slug: portfolio
+save_as: about.html

 <!-- This page explains what the BuildStream project do and the project outcomes: Master (including dev snapshots) and releases.
 It will also talk about BuildGrid and mention the relation with freedesktop-sdk when it comes to outcomes -->